 - Compare and contrast MTM services and chronic care management (CCM) services

 Collaborative Drug Therapy Management

-Collaborative Drug Therapy Management is when a pharmacist and qualified physician collaboratively work together in order to manage the disease specific drug therapy of one or more patients, set up by a collaborative practice agreement.
+A Collaborative Drug Therapy Management (CDTM) allows a pharmacist and qualified physician to collaboratively work together in order to manage the disease specific drug therapy of one or more patients.
 A collaborative practice agreement allows qualified pharmacists working within the context of a defined protocol to assume professional responsibilities such as performing patient assessments, counseling, and referrals.